wistia/wistia-open-docs/_posts/account-setup.md

 ## Monthly Usage

-{% post_image hashed_id: '32960b1e0af49064c948759d8d30378277258daa', class: 'center' %}

-To see account limits, you must be logged in as the account owner.
-Select the <span class="faux_button">Usage</span> option from your Account Dashboard.
+To see the storage and bandwidth usage on your account, you must be logged in as the Account Owner.
+Select the *Usage* tab in your Account Dashboard.

+{% post_image hashed_id: 'f4e18fa2aa0d3d6388f6903745cfa18d1eabd3a7', class: 'center' %}

 This will show you how much bandwidth you have used, along with your current account limits.
-If you have a video limit on your account, that will be included as well.
+If you have a storage limit on your account, that will be displayed as well.

-Along the right-hand side of the Account Dashboard page, you will see usage and limit information within the panel labeled "Current Subscription".

 ---

 ## Billing Statements

 To see billing statements, you must be logged in as the account owner.
-Click the  "Billing statements" button on your Account Dashboard.
-This will bring up a dialog box showing a list of all the receipts for your transactions.
+Click the  "Billing statements" tab in your Account Dashboard.
+This will display a complete history of the payment activity on your account.

-{% post_image hashed_id: 'ab90b75617a960e658aa84c3eb8e17a8e8f0d70f', width: 600, class: 'center' %}
+{% post_image hashed_id: '52c72ff4dac1868a4be0871faf2ce02fecfe230b', width: 600, class: 'center' %}

 ---

 ## Updating your Credit Card

 To update your credit card, you must be the Account Owner.
-Once logged in, head to your [Account Dashboard](#opening_your_account_dashboard) and select the "Update Credit Card" option.
+Once logged in, head to your [Account Dashboard](#opening_your_account_dashboard) and select the "Update Credit Card" tab on the right.

-{% post_image hashed_id: '33974be9ddfbba1ec140cab539d53d7d7d9b1367' %}
+{% post_image hashed_id: 'c7e9260645112f76a7512cc0eabe38fc17056e45', width: 600, class: 'center' %}

+After updating your credit card, you can check to make sure that your recent payments went through successfully by heading to the [Billing Statements](#billing_statements) section.

 ---

 ## Adding & Removing Managers

-From your *Account Dashboard*, click the "Add / remove managers" button on the Accounts page.
-A dialog will appear.
-To add managers, enter the new manager's email address into the text box and click <span class="faux_button">Add</span>.
+From your *Account Dashboard*, click the "Managers" tab on the Account Dashboard page.
+To add a manager, enter the new manager's email address into the text box and click <span class="faux_button">ADD AS MANAGER</span>.

-To remove existing managers, click <span class="faux_button">Remove</span>.

-{% post_image hashed_id: '1ac3c146ef56721d5e8718229243ba6c66158cf3', width: 600, class: 'center' %}
+{% post_image hashed_id: '5010fa4e016c7a0d7146cfb75668401840316fcb', width: 600, class: 'center' %}

+To remove existing managers, click *Remove* next to their email address in the Current Managers list.

 ---

 ## API Password and Public Token

-{% post_image hashed_id: '655da9c9b7addebc9d935a02a987d9332bd5f3c1', class: 'center' %}

-From your *Account Dashboard*, select the *API* tab.

-The API Username and Password are used most for interacting with the [Wistia Data API]({{ '/data-api' | post_url }}), and the Public Token is used mostly for 3rd party service (like Pardot).
+An API Password is used for interacting with the [Wistia APIs]({{ '/developers' | post_url }}), and the Public Token is used mostly for 3rd party integrations (like Pardot and HubSpot).

+To access those credentials for your account, select the API Access tab From your *Account Dashboard*:

+{% post_image hashed_id: '3dbfa77fa08b1ae1a1d6484fd66cdf4c1199f533', class: 'center' %}

 ---